Tenpi/Defuser/readme.md

 ### Image Sources

 You should generate sources for the images in order to embed them into the metadata of the trained model.
 The rate limit of a free saucenao account is 4/30s but you can add them manually by creating a file {image name}.source.txt with the source url.
+Shortcut: Any image with name like 1234567.png will be assumed to be from pixiv with source https://www.pixiv.net/en/artworks/1234567.

 ### Important